SzilardKosa/FaceRecognitionProject/README.md

 For test and validation data we use the VGGFace2 dataset.
 The downloaded images are processed so could be used as proper training images.
 The procession includes face detection, text removal, face alignment, blurrines and empty pixel filtering.
 For testing we use the Labeled Faces in the Wild (LFW) dataset.
 We process the test images in the same way as the training images.

-We visualize the training results with a UMap projection and a python application which recognizes people from a laptop's camera's live feed.
+We visualize the training results with a UMAP projection and a python application which recognizes people from a laptop's camera's live feed.
 The recogniton is being done with our trained model.

 ## Downloads for the programs
 All downloads can be find in the following drive folder: [download](https://drive.google.com/drive/folders/1BvybDG_vqE5Q6wxaai8FkZRRPhEUm780?usp=sharing)